-In the olden days, life was so simple, London Buses were simply red, red with a few Hovis adverts, have you noticed there is a growing trend for the monetisation of our ‘red’ London bus Icon?
-I am not talking about the 456 to Enfield here, I am talking about prime central London real-estate, on wheels the new (was new) route master bus.
+In the olden days, London buses were simply red, red with a few Hovis adverts, have you noticed there is a growing trend for the monetisation of our ‘red’ London bus Icon into a whole bus advert?

 The Age of the ‘Total London Bus Advert’

-A phenomenon happened during the 2014 world cup year, England unfortunately did not win, and if they did, this post would be about the 2012 England win, it was the year Adidas literally owned the 38 bus route with a world cup advertising campaign representing all 32 teams taking part in the footballing tournament.
-The Adidas campaign covered the entire surface area of the next generation route master bus with the slogan ‘All in or Nothing’ on 32 buses, one for each team.
-I think Adidas may have missed a trick here and could have set the public a challenge of photographing the entire set.
+A phenomenon happened during the 2014 world cup year, England, unfortunately, did not win, and if they did, this post would be about the 2012 England win, it was the year Adidas literally owned the 38 bus route with a world cup advertising campaign representing all 32 teams taking part in the footballing tournament.
+The Adidas campaign covered the entire surface area of the next-generation route master bus with the slogan ‘All in or Nothing’ on 32 buses, one for each team.
+I think Adidas may have missed a trick here and could have set the public the challenge of photographing the entire set.
 The era of monetisation of the London bus flagship had begun.

 The Best London Bus Adverts